-Set out in Part 4, are the public's right of access to certain Council documents and information.
+Set out in Part 4 are the public's right of access to certain Council documents and information.

 The Council welcomes participation by its citizens in its work.
-For further information on your rights as a citizen, please contact the Director of Governance at the Civic Centre, St Peter's Square, Wolverhampton WV1 1SH.
+For further information on your rights as a citizen, please contact the Chief Operating Officer at the Civic Centre, St Peter's Square, Wolverhampton WV1 1SH.